 The Diabetes Prevention Program is a community-based, lifestyle change program that offers diabetes prevention education and support for people with prediabetes and those at high risk for prediabetes.
 Prediabetes involves blood sugar levels that are higher than normal, but not yet high enough to be diabetes.

 An individual with prediabetes can delay or prevent type 2 (T2) diabetes by making simple lifestyle changes.
 Diet and moderate exercise, resulting in a modest weight loss, often work to delay or prevent progression to a diagnosis of type 2 diabetes.

-You will learn how to create a healthier lifestyle and prevent diabetes in this 12 month diabetes prevention program.
-Your group will meet virtually with a trained Diabetes Prevention Program facilitator.
-Participants receive a one year membership to the Superior YMCA.
+You will learn how to create a healthier lifestyle and prevent diabetes in this 12-month diabetes prevention program.
+Your group will meet with a trained Diabetes Prevention Program facilitator.
+Participants receive a one-year membership to the Superior YMCA.

 Complete the CDC prediabetes risk test below.
 Add up the number of points associated with each answer to learn your risk for prediabetes.